Kim Kardashian Is Actually Back: Family Post On Instagram But Drops ‘West’ From Twitter Handle

 After months of silence on social media from Kim Kardashian-West, the reality star is finally back.
-Kim posted a sweet home video on her app on Monday and today, she returned to Instagram with a family photo and dropped the ‘West’ on her Twitter handle.
+Kim posted a sweet home video on her app on Monday, and today, she returned to Instagram with a family photo and dropped the “West” on her Twitter handle.

 Rumors have been circling for weeks that Kim Kardashian was back on social media.
 Although she did create a new social media account for her Kimoji merchandise, the reality star did not share any personal photographs on her own Instagram since the traumatic armed robbery in Paris on October 3.